 This requires a charged EV or stationary battery in addition to the solar panels.
-The EV or battery will provide the necessary voltage and frequency references for the solar inverter.
+The EV or battery will provide the necessary voltage and frequency references for the solar inverter (to be validated with David H. and Peter I.).

 2.14 What noise level does dcbelTM operate at?